-While running, Security Essentials will also protect itself by not allowing you to run any executables on your computer.
-When you attempt to run an executable it will display a message that states the executable is infected and will then terminate the program.
-The exact message it will show is:
+While running, Security Essentials will protect itself by not allowing you to run any executables on your computer.
+When you attempt to run an executable it will display a message that states the executable is infected and then terminate the program.
+The message that you will see is:

 This alert is fake and should be ignored as your programs are not infected.
 It is only performing this action this so that you cannot launch any programs that will allow you to remove it from your computer.

 While the program is running you will also see a constant barrage of security alerts appear on your desktop.
 These alerts may be pop-up windows or little balloon alerts from your Windows taskbar that state active infections have been found, that private and personal data is at risk, or that your computer is under attack.
 Some of the messages that you may see are:

 Continue working in unprotected mode is very dangerous.
 Viruses can damage your confidential data and work on your computer.
 Click here to protect your computer.